XieJiann/XieJiann/README.md

 #### 🌱 Things I am currently working on:
 - Finish my Computer Engineering Master Degree
 - Try build a Joader for deep learning
+#### 🥤 Things I am loving:
+- The cat under the sunshine at Autumn
+- Genshin Impact
+- Every thining in the life